Associate Professor of Geography and Anthropology - Valley Campus - Telepresence

-Professor Hatcher holds an MA in geography from SIU-Edwardsville, a BS in Biological Sciences from SIU-Carbondale, an AA in music and an AS in biology from Lewis & Clark College, as well as a Graduate Endorsement in Anthropology from Adams State University.
+Professor Hatcher has instructed courses in geography and anthropology at Trinidad State since January 2015.
+He holds an MA and a BS from Southern Illinois University, an AS and an AA from Lewis & Clark College, as well as a Graduate Endorsement from Adams State University.

 Please feel free to contact me via email.